El15ande/CS5199_TranslPrime/README.md

 #### Outbound object format

+- General attributes
+  - `isBilingual: boolean`: flag for whether the tokens will be translated into another language
   - `tokens: array`: tokens that will be translated
+- Bilingual (first level) translation object `isBilingual: true`
+  - `from: str`: language code corresponding to `tokens`
+  - `to: str`: language code that `tokens` will be translated into
+- Paraphrase (second level) translation object `isBilingual: false`
-- `lang: str`: language code corresponding to tokens
+  - `lang: str`: language code corresponding to `tokens`

 #### Inbound object format